MR

 3. Vision and prescription eyeglasses

-4. Physician services, surgery/anesthesia, x-ray and laboratory services
+4. Physician services, surgery/anaesthesia, x-ray and laboratory services

 5. Physiotherapy